chrgavalas/data-projects/docs/Tsipras-Sentiment-Analysis/index.md

 -----------------

 Note: Sentiment Analysis (SA) is an ongoing field of research in text mining field but also a computational treatment of opinions, sentiments and subjectivity of text.
-The main target of this analysis is to create the framework for a deeper algorithmic approach while at the same time acknowledging that the extraction of meaningful information just from text is more complicated than that.s
+The main target of this analysis is to create the framework for a deeper algorithmic approach while at the same time acknowledging that the extraction of meaningful information just from text is more complicated than that.

 Sources: [Greek Parliament Proceedings](http://www.hellenicparliament.gr/) | [The Sentiment and Emotion Lexicons](http://sentiment.nrc.ca/lexicons/)